 Flaxseed for smoothies

 Flaxseed is great for smoothies because of its high-fiber quality, which pairs well with the protein of the greek yogurt in this smoothie.

 The flaxseed adds no flavor, but it does add a bit of a “seedy” texture to the smoothie.
 I didn’t notice it much because the blueberries already have a similar texture!

 Ready to make your own Blueberry Greek Yogurt Smoothie?
 Scroll down to find out how!

 - ½ cup (5.3 oz) plain Greek yogurt

 - 2 tablespoons flax seed

 - 1 tablespoon honey

-If using fresh blueberries, decrease the amount of water and add some ice for a more frozen consistency.
+If using fresh blueberries, use 1 cup but decrease the amount of water and add some ice for a more frozen consistency.

 What is your favorite smoothie combination?